ErpNetDocs/tech/advanced/user-business-rules/events/commit.md

 Every time an object change is saved, the rule is activated (if it meets the conditions).

-The COMMIT event may be used, for example, to validate that all the necessary data of a product is entered.
-If not - throw an error (by using **[FAIL](https://github.com/ErpNetDocs/tech/blob/master/advanced/user-business-rules/action-types/fail.md)** action) and do not save the product in the database until the entered data is correct.
+The Commit event may be used, for example, to validate that all the necessary data of a product is entered.
+If not - throw an error (by using **[FAIL](https://docs.erp.net/tech/advanced/user-business-rules/action-types/fail.html)** action) and do not save the product in the database until the entered data is correct.